 The great thing about having homemade trail mix as one of the snacks in your hospital bag is that you can include only the things you enjoy.
 From a selection of nuts and cereals, to dried fruit and seeds, it’s entirely up to you.

 Nuts are a great source of protein and addition to your hospital bag.
-They’re high in good fats and very convenient if you’re on the go.
+They’re high in good fats and vitamins and very convenient if you’re on the go.

 You can stick to your favorites on their own or create your own mix of cashews, almonds, hazelnuts, peanuts, pecan nuts… you’re truly spoilt for choice in this regard.